uva-cs/ugrads.cs/content/pages/capstone_emails.md

 ### <a name='week3'>Week 3 (week of Mon, Feb 15th)</a>

+Hi, all,

+Welcome to week 3 of the semester!
+Some capstone updates:

+-    Time to fill out the project matching survey!
+Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSd-oakuTVvQfyunnNrtemHB4NDy3jnPkry4l-fSHbp5EAu38Q/viewform) with the information about your proposed capstone topic.
+You have a bit of time to get this filled out, but it will have to be done by the end of next Monday.
+- We have checked through everybody's graduation requirements.
+If you are missing something, either CS capstone related or otherwise, then you will have already received an email from myself or Jesse Rogers.
+There were only three students who may be missing the extra elective, and I just emailed them this afternoon.
+If you didn't receive such an email, then you are all set.
+-    Recall that all the capstone information is shown at [http://ugrads.cs.virginia.edu/capstone](http://ugrads.cs.virginia.edu/capstone), and we are currently on track with the timeline listed there.
+-    For your STS 4600 classes, you will have two assigned faculty reviewers in a week or two, and one of them will be the designated one to be listed as your technical advisor.

+That's all I have for now.
+Stay healthy, everybody!

+Best,
+-Aaron Bloomfield

 ### <a name='week4'>Week 4 (week of Mon, Feb 22nd)</a>

 ### <a name='week5'>Week 5 (week of Mon, Mar 1st)</a>